arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.06.16
+>If they survive the summer melt they are referred to as firn, German ‘of last year’.
+Firn are the building blocks of glaciers...

 ### 05.05.16
 >senescence - noun. - the condition or process of deterioration with age.